adamterlson/AgenticStateMachines/README.md

 By combining FSMs with LLMs, developers can craft systems that balance the creativity and flexibility of generative AI with the robustness and reliability of FSMs.

-## Why Not Use Frameworks Like LangChain, LangGraph, AutoGen, or CrewAI?
+## Foundational/Ubiquitous Patterns + LLM Generation > API Abstraction

-While libraries and frameworks like LangChain can accelerate agent development, they introduce several trade-offs:
+While libraries and frameworks like LangChain, LangGraph, AutoGen, and CrewAI can accelerate Agent development, they introduce several challenges:

 ### 1. **Additional Cognitive Load**
    - Developers must learn the framework’s abstractions and APIs, which may not align with their mental models or existing workflows.